ester-tsai/Ester-Tsai-Shopify-Data-Science-Intern-Challenge.github.io/index.md

 ### (c) What product was ordered the most by customers in Germany?
 ANSWER: Boston Crab Meat

-(Note: The product that was ordered the most by customers in Germany has a ProductID of 40, so I will identify the product with a ProductID of 40.)
+Logic: The product that was ordered the most by customers in Germany has a ProductID of 40, so I will identify the product with a ProductID of 40.

 ```markdown
 SELECT ProductName FROM Products